jomi087/FixOra/What_I_Learned.md

 * how to config axios and how to  use axios interceptor

 * .filter(Boolean) a shortend verson of .filter(item => Boolean(item))
-    - Boolean() - it's a built-in JavaScript function (constructor) it converts any value to its truthy or falsy equivalent:
+    - Boolean() - it's a built-in JavaScript function (constructor) it converts ny value to its truthy or falsy equivalent:

 * how to get Location coordinates with browser help (navigator.geoLocation)